ziritrion/dataeng-zoomcamp/notes/4_analytics.md

 After the code is compiled, dbt will run the compiled code in the Data Warehouse.

+Additional model properties are stored in YAML files.
+Traditionally, these files were named `schema.yml` but later versions of dbt do not enforce this as it could lead to confusion.

 ## The FROM clause

 The `FROM` clause within a `SELECT` statement defines the _sources_ of the data to be used.